 The fair values of commodity futures transactions were calculated based on the final prices announced at the commodities exchanges as of the fiscal year-end.
-The fair values of commodity forward transactions and commodity swaps were calculated based on the index prices publicly announced at the fiscal year-end.
+The fair values of commodity forward transactions, commodity option transactions and commodity swaps were calculated based on the index prices publicly announced at the fiscal year-end.